gabrielgnsilva/template-bash-script/README.md

 println "Output to the terminal"
 ```

-You can use the function "log" to ouput a formated log
-message, prefixed with "+++" and the line number to the
+You can use the function "log" to ouput a formated log message, prefixed with "+++" and the line number to the log file:
-log file.
-Otherwise, use echo or printf command without a
-FD set.

 ```bash
 #!/bin/bash